Questions to Ask Yourself Before You Begin

 - Every day with No Exceptions.
 Leave no room for ambiguity, and you will not fail.
 You can establish a minimum threshold or time/intensity for each day.
 Don’t worry if there are times where you alter your routine if you must.
 Ideally, you earn some bragging rights of self-discipline you will repeat to others.
 The risk of public shame might carry you farther than you could go on your own.
-I take a certain pride in saying that I have “only missed once,” which was intentional!
+I take a certain pride in saying that I have “only missed once,” and that was intentional!
 But you will also need to find a way to forgive yourself if you do occasionally fail.
 The nice part of the program is a success can be easy with a good process.

-- 20 to 30 Minute workouts seem just about right, but you will want to have some shorter workouts, perhaps as little as 10 to 15 minutes for those times when you need to get a workout in but yet do not want to take the full-time.
+- 20 to 30 Minute workouts seem just about right, but you will want to have some shorter workouts perhaps as little as 10 to 15 minutes for those times when you need to get a workout in but yet do not want to take the full-time.

 - Don’t Start Day without a workout.
 Sounds simple, but may not work out that way.
 The program is well suited for someone who has control over their time and can create some “space” in the morning.
-If you are always rushing to leave, you may find you will need to alter the time you wake up.
+If you are someone always rushing to leave, then you may find you will need to alter the time you wake up.
 For someone who works for themselves and has a degree of flexibility when they can dress up, this can work pretty well.

 - Have a backup plan.
 You can always grab a workout later in the day, but try to avoid this breakdown in your routine.
 The simplicity and repeatability come from an unalterable routine.
 Try to look at an afternoon routine as a failure or breakdown to be avoided.